-Article 2 The swimsuit :
+Article 2 The swimsuit:

-- a) shall be made of a woven/knit textile material. - b) shall not aid in buoyancy and shall not be altered to aid in buoyancy. - c) shall be made with no zippers or other fastening system other than a waist tie. - d) for males shall not extend above the waist nor below the bottom of the kneecap and for females shall not extend above the shoulders nor below the bottom of the kneecap nor cover the neck. - e) Penalty for failure to comply with the above: - i.
+- shall be made of a woven/knit textile material. - b) shall not aid in buoyancy and shall not be altered to aid in buoyancy. - c) shall not extend above the shoulders nor below the bottom of the kneecap nor cover the neck. - d) Swimmers shall not make alterations for the purpose of gaining an unfair advantage. - d) Penalty for failure to comply with the above: - i.
 For the first violation by a particular swimmer in a meet: If the meet referee feels that the swimmer gained a competitive advantage, the swimmer shall be disqualified from the event.
 If the meet referee feels that the swimmer did not gain a competitive advantage, the swimmer and/or coach shall be warned and not disqualified (unless unsportsmanlike conduct is displayed, in which case the swimmer is disqualified from the event and the remainder of the meet). - ii.
 For subsequent violations in the meet by a particular swimmer: the swimmer shall be disqualified.
 If unsportsmanlike conduct is displayed, the swimmer shall be disqualified from the event and from the remainder of the meet. - Article 3 Competitors who wear or use any device to aid their speed or buoyancy shall be disqualified.